livetrails/targetjs/README.md

 });
 ```

-It can also be written using a target’s `cycles` and `intervals` properties/methods to fetch users at intervals instead of in a single batch.
+It can also be written using a target’s `cycles` and `interval` properties/methods to fetch users at intervals instead of in a single batch.
 In this example, we set interval to 1000, making the API call once every second.

   <img src="https://targetjs.io/img/fetch-5-users2.gif" width="130" />